NuBrakes Blog Wheel locks (and what you need to remove them) Image

 Where would I find my wheel lock key?

-If you’ve never used your wheel lock key, it’s likely to be hanging out where the manufacturer originally stored it.
+If you’ve never used your wheel lock key, it’s likely to be hanging out where the manufacturer initially stored it.

 Try checking the following common places: